ShipEngine/connect-website/getting-started/forms.md

   }
 }
 ```
-When the "Connect" button is clicked by a user the [Register Method](../reference/operation/Register/) would recieve a payload looking something like this:
+When the "Connect" button is clicked by a user the [Register Method](/shipping/reference/operation/Register/) would receive a payload looking something like this:

 ```JSON Request Payload
 {